nasserhadim/prizeversity/README.md

 5. Create Microsoft OAuth Client ID/Secret for `.env` file

-> You can create one by navigating to `App Registrations` on Azure Portal: https://portal.azure.com/?quickstart=True#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade
+> You can create one by navigating to `App Registrations` on [Azure Portal](https://portal.azure.com/?quickstart=True#view/Microsoft_AAD_RegisteredApps/ApplicationsListBlade) and then creating an App Registration.
+For platform selection, select "web".
 >
 > Make sure to add/register the redirect_uri, e.g. `http://localhost:5000/api/auth/microsoft/callback`.
 You can do so from the `App Registration > Authentication > Add a (web) platform > Add Web Redirect URI` if you didn't do it initially upon creation of the App registration.
 >